gousiosg/homepage/about.md

 ### Bio

-*Dr. Georgios Gousios* is an assistant professor at the Model Based Software Development group, Radboud University Nijmegen.
-He obtained his PhD in Empirical Software Engineering (mining software repositories) with distinction from the Athens University of Economics and Business (AUEB), supervised by Prof. Diomidis Spinellis.
-He has 2.5 years of postdoctoral experience as a Marie Curie fellow at TU Delft (working with Prof. Arie van Deursen), and 2.5 years of industrial experience in Greece and Germany.
-His research specialty is software analytics and large-scale empirical software engineering.
-He has worked in the fields of distributed software development processes, software quality, software testing, developer productivity assessment, research infrastructures and software security.
-His research has been published in top venues (ICSE, FSE, EMSE, MSR) and has received 3 best paper awards.
-In total, he has published more that 40 papers and also co-edited the "Beautiful Architectures" book (OReilly, 2009).
+*Dr. Georgios Gousios* is an assistant professor at the Software Science group, Radboud University Nijmegen.
+His research interests include software engineering, software analytics and programming languages.
+He works in the fields of distributed software development processes, software quality, software testing, developer productivity assessment, research infrastructures and software security.
+His research has been published in top venues (ICSE, FSE, EMSE, MSR) where he has received 3 best paper awards.
+In total, he has published more that 40 papers and also co-edited the ``Beautiful Architectures'' book (OReilly, 2009).
 He is the main author of the GHTorrent data collection and curration framework and the Alitheia Core repository mining platform.
-His research interests include software engineering, software analytics and programming languages.
+Dr.\ Gousios holds a PhD in Empirical Software Engineering (mining software repositories) with distinction from the Athens University of Economics and Business (AUEB) and an MSc (software engineering) from the University of Manchester.

 A full CV can be provided upon request.